artur-ciocanu/launch.en/help/launch-reference/administration/user-permissions.md

 #### Property rights

-Any properties you create in the tags workspace become available in the Admin Console for you to assign permissions.
+Any properties you create in the Data Collection UI become available in the Admin Console for you to assign permissions.
 If a given Product Profile does not have access to Property A1, users who belong to that profile cannot see or modify any settings within Property A1.

 Assuming that a user belongs to a profile with access to Property A1, what they can do within Property A1 is determined by the rights they have been granted from this permission group.
 Users with permissions to Property A1, but no assigned rights, have read-only access.

 The permissions available within this group are:

-* **Develop:** This allows the creation of rules and data elements.
+* **Develop:** This allows you to create rules and data elements.
 You can also create libraries and build them in existing development environments.
 You can submit a library for approval when ready.
-Most day-to-day tasks in the tags workspace require this right.
+Most day-to-day tasks in the Data Collection UI require this right.
-* **Approve:** This grants the ability to take a submitted library and build to the staging environment.
+* **Approve:** This allows you to take a submitted library and build to the staging environment.
 You can also approve a library for publishing once testing has been completed.
-* **Publish:** This grants the ability to publish approved libraries to the production environment.
+* **Publish:** This allows you to publish approved libraries to the production environment.
 * **Manage Extensions:** This grants the abilities to install new extensions to a property, to modify the extension configuration for an already installed extension, and to delete an extension.
 See the extensions overview documentation for [more information on extensions](../managing-resources/extensions/overview.md).
 This role typically belongs to IT or Marketing, depending on your organization.
-* **Manage Environments:** This grants the ability to create and modify environments.
+* **Manage Environments:** This allows you to create and modify environments.
 See the [environments documentation](../publishing/environments.md) for more information.
 This role typically belongs to the IT group.

 #### Company rights

 Company rights apply to permissions that span multiple properties.
 There are currently three:

-* **Manage Properties:** This grants the ability to create new properties in the tags workspace and to modify the metadata and settings at the property level.
+* **Manage Properties:** This allows you to create new properties in the Data Collection UI and to modify the metadata and settings at the property level.
 You can also delete properties.
 Read the [properties documentation](companies-and-properties.md) for more information.
 Administrators usually perform this role.
 *
 * Grants the ability to create new properties in [!DNL Platform Launch] and to modify the metadata and settings at the property level.
 You can also delete properties.
 Read more about properties [here](companies-and-properties.md).
 Administrators usually perform this role.
 * **Develop Extensions:** Grants the ability to create and modify extension packages that are owned by the company including private releases and requests for public release.
 * **Manage App Configurations:** This is only available to customers who have licensed Adobe Journey Optimizer, or some other solution that gives them access to mobile in-app and push messaging.
-This grants the ability to manage the apps that Experience Cloud knows about along with the necessary push credentials needed to communicate with the Firebase Cloud Messaging service and the Apple Push Notification Service.
+This allows you to manage the apps that Experience Cloud knows about along with the necessary push credentials needed to communicate with the Firebase Cloud Messaging service and the Apple Push Notification Service.

 ### Total user permissions